1031-Systems/1031_Delivery/Pico/README.md

 up as expected, and toggling digital channels 0-7 to get those signals hooked up right.
 These go into the Pico's onboard flash memory and will be executed when the SD card is not in the slot.

+do_install also makes the symbolic link from the src directory to the Pico/commlib.py file to cause the top-level tools to access the Pico.

 ### dumpBinary.py